DataCloud-project/SIM-PIPE/README.md

     * Usage

-# SIM-PIPE-Backend Introduction
+# SIM-PIPE Backend Introduction

-The back end of the SIM-PIPE tool will perform simulations and analytics related to a specific simulation job or run and will expose REST APIs for the front end and other services.
+The backend of the SIM-PIPE tool will perform simulations and analytics related to a specific simulation job or run and will expose REST APIs for the front end and other services.
 - The back-end will expose a dispatcher service that will dispatch requests and jobs to other sub-components of the back-end and will be implemented as a thin RESTful web service.
 The back-end includes a sandbox that implements the actual simulation.
 - The sandbox will provide metrics to a monitoring service.
 These metrics will be stored and associated with a simulation and particular run in a database.
 - Intermediate files that are produced by each step that takes part in the simulation will be stored on disk to feed further steps of the pipeline and can be provided to the user of the simulator to analyse the performance/function of the steps.